5 min read

 Havana Dauncey

-The city of Gqeberha has also been a city of many names — the Windy City, the Friendly City, Port Elizabeth or shortened to PE.
+The city of Gqeberha has also been a city of many names—the Windy City, the Friendly City, Port Elizabeth or shortened to PE.
 As one of South Africa’s biggest cities, it was pretty big news when the notion was put forth in 2016 to change the name of Port Elizabeth to Gqeberha.
-With opinions both for and against it, it became quite the topic of the town and was the name on everybody’s lips (of those who could pronounce it).

 From its meaning and pronunciation to the various reasons behind the decision, here’s everything you need to know about Port Elizabeth’s new name — Gqeberha.

-What is Port Elizabeth’s New Name?
+What is Port Elizabeth’s new name?

 Port Elizabeth is now officially called Gqeberha, with the change-over taking place in February 2021.

-What Does Gqeberha Mean?
+What does Gqeberha mean?

 Gqeberha is a word taken from isiXhosa, one of South Africa’s 11 official languages and the local language spoken in the region.
-Gqueberha was chosen because it is the name that was previously used for the Baaken River that flows through the city as well as the Walmer township — one of the original townships in the area.
+Gqueberha was chosen because it is the name that was previously used for the Baaken River that flows through the city as well as the Walmer township—one of the original townships in the area.

 Wondering what living in Gqeberha is like?
 Read our article on life in PE

-How to Pronounce Gqeberha
+How to pronounce Gqeberha

 One of the biggest topics surrounding the name change to Gqeberha is the struggle for non-isiXhosa-speaking people to pronounce it.
 IsiXhosa is famous for its many unique click sounds, which is the main source of difficulty for non-native speakers of isiXhosa.
 And with the first sound of Gqeberha being a click found in the letter ‘q’, it’s been quite the mouth exercise for those trying to learn how to say it.